On emergent particles and stable neutral plasma balls in SU(2) Yang-Mills thermodynamics

-Let us now revise the implications of the incorrect monopole mass formula in \cite{Hofmann2017} (Eq.\,(18) of \cite{Hofmann2017}).
-Also, we shall point out an error in Eq.\,(21) of \cite{Hofmann2017} which requires a conceptual re-interpretation of the physics of the self-intersection region.
+We now revise the implications of the incorrect monopole mass formula in \cite{Hofmann2017} (Eq.\,(18) of \cite{Hofmann2017}).
+Also, we point out an error in Eq.\,(21) of \cite{Hofmann2017} which requires a conceptual re-interpretation of the physics of the self-intersection region.
 The mass $m_m$ of a BPS monopole is defined as the spatial integral of the 00-component of the energy-momentum tensor on its field configuration with winding number one in $\Pi_2({\rm SU(2)\setminus U(1)}=S_2)$ \cite{BPS}.
 It reads \eqb m_m=\frac{4\pi}{e}H_\infty\,. \eqe Here $e$ denotes the defining gauge coupling of the adjoint Higgs model (or the fundamental, thermalised pure SU(2) Yang-Mills theory), and $H_\infty$ is the spatially asymptotic modulus of the Higgs field.
 Only (anti)calorons of scale parameter close to $|\phi|^{-1}$ contribute to the emergence of the thermal ground state in the deconfining phase.
-Therefore, the gauge coupling $e$ can be interpreted as the effective one in the deconfining phase \cite{HofmannBook}.
+Therefore, the gauge coupling $e$ can be interpreted as the effective one \cite{HofmannBook}.